maliMirkec/personal-website/site/articles/github-atom-git-packages.md

 ## git-history

-{% cldnryimg "git-history_whbavd" "Git-history in action."
-759 430 %}
+{% cldnryfetch "git-history_whbavd" "Git-history in action." false true "center" %}

 This package allows you to view history of the file.